💬

 a) The Customer who wishes to transfer his Contract is responsible, to the exclusion of any liability of the Domain, for any legal obligation towards the customer who wishes to take over the Contract (“customer-transferee”).

-e) The client-assignee agrees to sign any other document required by the Estate, and to be bound by the Regulations.
+f) The client-transferee agrees to sign any other documents required by the Estate, and to be bound by the Regulations.

-h) A file opening fee is applicable to all new seasonal workers.
+h) A file opening fee is applicable to any new seasonal worker (client-transferee or new client).

 11.2.2.
 Camping unit